laxmimerit/agentic-rag-with-langchain-and-langgraph/05. Doclings- Documents Loader for RAG/enriched_content.md

 Extracted Image Description:
-The image consists of a bar graph depicting net income in millions of dollars over several quarters, labeled with their respective dates.
+The image consists of a bar chart displaying net income figures in millions of dollars for the company Meta, covering various quarterly periods.
+Each bar represents the net income for consecutive quarters, labeled from Q3'22 to Q3'24.

-- **Data Representation**:
-  - The Y-axis represents net income values, ranging from approximately $0 to $16,000 million.
-  - The X-axis lists the quarters from Q3'22 to Q3'24.

-- **Values**:
-  - Q3'22: $4,395 million
+- **Q3'22:** $4,395 million
-  - Q4'22: $4,652 million
+- **Q4'22:** $4,652 million
-  - Q1'23: $5,709 million
+- **Q1'23:** $5,709 million
-  - Q2'23: $7,788 million
+- **Q2'23:** $7,788 million
-  - Q3'23: $11,583 million
+- **Q3'23:** $11,583 million
-  - Q4'23: $14,017 million
+- **Q4'23:** $14,017 million
-  - Q1'24: $12,369 million
+- **Q1'24:** $12,369 million
-  - Q2'24: $13,465 million
+- **Q2'24:** $13,465 million
-  - Q3'24: $15,688 million
+- **Q3'24:** $15,688 million

-- **Trends**:
-  - The graph illustrates a clear upward trend in net income over the observed periods.
-  - There is significant growth especially noticeable between Q2'23 and Q4'23, marking a notable increase from $7,788 million to $14,017 million.

-The image is accompanied by the logo of "Meta," presented prominently at the bottom, reinforcing the brand identity associated with the financial data.
+The chart demonstrates a clear upward trend in net income, with significant increases particularly from Q3'23 onwards, indicating strong financial growth.
+The dark-colored bars highlight the income values for each quarter against a light background, providing clear visibility and easy comparison of performance over time.
+The Meta logo appears prominently at the bottom, indicating the company associated with the data.

 ## Diluted Earnings Per Share

 Extracted Image Description:
-The image consists of a bar chart depicting the diluted earnings per share (EPS) over multiple quarters for a company, specifically Meta.

-- The x-axis lists the quarters from Q3 2022 through Q4 2024, with Q3 2024 being the most current data point represented.
+The image consists of a bar graph illustrating the diluted earnings per share (EPS) for a specific company, likely Meta, over several quarters.
+The x-axis represents the quarters, with labels indicating the third and fourth quarters of 2022 (Q3'22, Q4'22), all four quarters of 2023 (Q1'23, Q2'23, Q3'23, Q4'23), and the first two quarters of 2024 (Q1'24, Q2'24), extending to the anticipated third quarter of 2024 (Q3'24).

-- The y-axis indicates the dollar amounts for the diluted earnings per share, starting from $1.64 at Q3 2022 and reaching $6.03 at Q3 2024.
-- Each bar represents the diluted earnings per share for each respective quarter:
+Each bar corresponds to the EPS for that quarter, with the following financial figures depicted:

-  - Q3 2022: $1.64
+- Q3'22: $1.64
-  - Q4 2022: $1.76
+- Q4'22: $1.76
-  - Q1 2023: $2.20
+- Q1'23: $2.20
-  - Q2 2023: $2.98
+- Q2'23: $2.98
-  - Q3 2023: $4.39
+- Q3'23: $4.39
-  - Q4 2023: $5.33
+- Q4'23: $5.33
-  - Q1 2024: $4.71
+- Q1'24: $4.71
-  - Q2 2024: $5.16
+- Q2'24: $5.16
-  - Q3 2024: $6.03
+- Q3'24: $6.03

-- The bars progressively increase in height, reflecting a trend of growth in diluted EPS over the observed periods, with a peak in Q3 2024.
-- The logo of Meta, situated above the chart, features a stylized letter "M" and the brand name in a bold, modern font, indicating the company's identity.

-This chart provides a clear visual representation of the company’s financial performance in terms of diluted earnings per share across the specified quarters, highlighting significant growth.
+The bars show a clear upward trend in the diluted EPS over the specified periods, indicating growth in the company's profitability per share.
+The overall design is clean, with dark-colored bars against a light background, enhancing readability and focus on the financial data presented.
+The logo of Meta appears prominently at the bottom, connecting the financial figures to the company.

 ## Capital Expenditures